Supporting people's mental health with digital technology

 Project Synergy was a government-funded series of research trials that are designed to measure the effectiveness of the Synergy Online System - a technology Platform to deliver mental health care.

 It covered the entire lifespan - including younger children and their families, young people, adults and the veteran community, healthy ageing - and is designed to measure the impact of the Platform in Australian mental health services.
 The research trials was funded under the Australian government's Digital Mental Health Program.
 Project Synergy brought together individuals with lived experience of mental ill-health, clinicians, service providers, researchers and technologists to achieve its aims.

 Innowell - a joint venture between PwC Australia and the University of Sydney - was established to deliver Project Synergy and explore sustainable business models to support mental health service system reform.

 The research based on the Synergy Online System has resulted in the Innowell Platform - an innovative, well-tested and validated world-class digital mental health platform.

-Innowell procured the research services of The University of Sydney’s Brain and Mind Centre to provide an independent Research and Development Group (R&D Group) and ensure the ethical integrity of the trials.
-The R&D Group leads the Project Synergy trials in collaboration with a wide range of mental health service providers.
+Innowell procured the research services of The University of Sydney's Brain and Mind Centre to provide an independent Research and Development Group (R&D Group) and ensure the ethical integrity of the trials.
+The R&D Group led the Project Synergy trials in collaboration with a wide range of mental health service providers.